July 12, 2018

 Starting a blog

 I’m finally getting around to starting a blog/personal site.
 I’ve thought about it for a long time but never set down to actually do it.
 There are several motivations behind this blog: I find more and more that other people’s personal blogs – as well as sites like R-bloggers and R Views – are the best place to learn new methods, learn about new packages, and to be inspired by the work of other people.
+In time, I hope that some of the material on this page ends up useful to someone else.
 Read more

 Powered by Hugo & adapted from Kiss.